mariusspielberger/apache-cordova/README.md

 * cordova platform add android
 * cordova platform add browser

+Before you start your app, you can check the pre-requisites for executing apps at a specific platform by typing in the following command:
+* cordova requirements

+### Running on your own device

 Select one platform and start these specified app by running one of the following commands:
-* cordova run ios (just possible if you use a Mac OSX)
+* cordova run ios --device (just possible if you use Mac OSX)
-* cordova run android
+* cordova run android --device

+### Running on an emulator or web browser

+Select one platform and start these specified app by running one of the following commands:
+* cordova emulate ios (just possible if you use Mac OSX)
+* cordova emulate android
-* cordova run browser
+* cordova emulate browser

 The easiest way is to use the browser testing because you don't have to install XCode or Android Studio.